UCSD-PL/refscript/doc/talk/topics.md

   * Language: equality, arithmetic, uninterpreted predicates

-  * Buit on top of base type system
+  * Built on top of base type system
     - Can be applied to any level of a type tree

   * Subtyping